Channelstream/channelstream/README.md

 Now you can open multiple browser windows to http://127.0.0.1:5000/ and test notifications.

-There is also more complex chat application demo included in the repository, it showcases multiple channel subscriptions, message edits and user state changing.
+There is also more complex chat application demo included, it showcases multiple channel subscriptions, message edits and user state changing.

     YOUR_PYTHON_ENV/bin/python demo/chat/app.py